Heart valve disease

 Overview

 Heart valve disease treatment depends on the heart valve affected and the type and severity of the disease.
-Sometimes surgery is needed to repair or replace the heart valve.
+Sometimes surgery is needed to fix or replace the heart valve.

 Symptoms